 This doesn't mean, though, that I have to be doing those things.
 Because I'm not.
 I do other things, like hold him, talk to him, show him our baby chickens, read to him, explain to him covenantal theology and perseverance of the saints - you know, your normal, everyday, reformed baby things.

-Despite my own busyness, and my ignorance of certain things, he seems to be doing well.
+seems to be doing well.
 He crawled today!
 Really crawled.
 I'm talking up on his hands and knees, scooting said knees alternately forward toward an object.
 He maxed out at three knee moves.
 I'm so proud.

 He also has two new consonant sounds that he discovered just since Sunday: "d" and "n".
 This makes Aaron particularly happy - especially the "d" one. ;)